monosource/radare2-explorations/intro/basics.md

 # The Basics

-In this tutorial, we will simply get introduced to radare2 and explore the basics of its commands.
-This tutorial is not centered on any particular aspect of radare2, but will provide you with some vital background needed to more efficiently wrap your head around the overall structure and design of the framework.
+In this section, we will simply get introduced to radare2 and explore the basics of its commands.
+It is not centered on any particular aspect of radare2, but will provide you with some vital background needed to more efficiently wrap your head around the overall structure and design of the framework.

 ## Resources